 In an ideal world, a developmental edit would be followed by a line and copy edit.
 That’s not financially viable for everyone, so I’ve designed a service that combines developmental editing and line and copy editing.

 Combined editing is a two-stage process, enabling you to make revisions before they are edited.
 It isn’t a substitute for individual rounds of developmental and line editing, but it will go a long way towards getting your manuscript as good as it can possibly be, at a more affordable price and in less time.

-- creating a house style guide
+- creating a house style guide or series bible

-- agent query letters and synopses
+- submissions, agent query letters and synopses

 - back cover blurbs and author biographies

 I’m an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP), which means I’ve achieved the requisite amount of training, experience and expertise to satisfy their rigorous admissions panel, and a vetted Partner Member of the Alliance of Independent Authors (ALLi), so you can be confident that your work is in safe hands.